 - 32-bit single (7-digit) precision floating point type declared using the keyword float.
 For initializing any variable with float, you have to mention a 'f' or 'F' after the value.
-For example: float g = 62.4f; In case you do not use the suffix, then compiler treats the value as double.
+For example: float g = 62.4f; If you do not use the suffix, then the compiler treats the value as double.

 - 64-bit (14-15 digit) precision floating point type declared using the keyword double.
 For initializing any variable with double, you have to mention a 'd' or 'D' after the value.
 For example, double ks =8.403122d;

-There is another type of variable that is used for extensive calculations, which are of 128-bit used for calculating huge economic data.
+Decimal Type is another type of variable used for extensive calculations; 128-bit is used to calculate huge economic data.
 It uses' or 'M' as the suffix; otherwise, the value will be treated as double.

 This is used for representing a 16-bit Unicode character used for storing a single character.

-A reference type is another form of the variable that does not hold the actual value or data; instead, it possesses a reference to any memory location that is assigned with a variable.
+A reference type is another form of the variable that does not hold the actual value or data; instead, it references any memory location assigned with a variable.
 This refers to a memory location

 The built-in reference types provided by C# are:

 All these will be covered in the later chapter of this tutorial.

 These types of variables are used for storing the address of any memory location, which is of another type.
-Pointers are considered a separate data type kind because they do not hold the actual value or data; instead, they are meant to store the actual memory location.
+Pointers are considered a separate data type because they do not hold the actual value or data; instead, they are meant to store the actual memory location.
 The concept of pointers came in C# from C and C++.